 To take over a call:

-1. Select the desired Contact Center from the Dialpad App
+Select the Contact Center or Department from the Dialpad app

 More information

-For more details on managing a Contact Center, review this Help Center article
+For more details on managing a Contact Center, read this Help Center article.

-For more information on managing a Department, head to this Help Center article
+For more information on managing a Department, read this Help Center article.